ym820/foreground_window_forcast/index.md

 <img src="assets\BayesRule.png" class="center" alt="Bayes' Rule." />

-In plain English, this means that the probability of event A occuring given that event B occured is the probability of event A and B occuring together divided by the probability of event B happening.
-In our case, we simply need to count the number of times an application, such as Zoom, is used after the user was using Google Chrome.
-You can see a list of application used following the use of our commonly used application.
+In simple terms, this means that the likelihood of event A happening after event B has occurred is the probability of both events A and B happening together, divided by the probability of event B happening on its own.
+In our scenario, we just need to tally up the number of times an application (e.g., Zoom) is used after Google Chrome has been used.
+This can help us generate a list of applications that are commonly used following the use of a specific application.
+Below are the application that are most likely to follow our ten most used application overall.

 <img src="assets\frequent_app_prob.png" class="center" width=1000 alt="A heatmap of the conditional probabilities" />

-To evaluate our Hidden Markov Model, we measured the accuracy based on whether the predicted application falls within the top N probability given an application.
-We selected this metric to give the model an acceptable margin of error within its predictions.
+Overall, the model seems to be picking up some trends such as the tendency to switch to Google Chrome after using Discord, Talkdesk, Zoom, and Microsoft Teams, which aligns with my work-related tasks as these applications are commonly used in my work environment.
+It is also identified that when I have League of Legends open, I will most likely switch over to Firefox, which is consistent with my leisure activities.

+Anecdotally, the model appears to be accurately capturing my usage patterns.
+Now, lets evaluate evaluate the model's performance using statistics and metrics.
+We chose accuracy as it is the most appropriate statistic for a classifiaction task.
+To measure accuracy, we assessed whether the predicted application falls within the top N, where N is a number, applications predicted based on the previous software used.
+We allow for an acceptable margin of error, so the model's predictions are not penalized too harshly.
+This helps ensure that the model produces useful recommendations.

 | Top N  | Accuracy |
 |--------|----------|